DarinM223/bookcycle/README.md

 Development setup
 =================

 First you have to install Go.
 You can do so by using Homebrew or downloading the distribution off of the Golang home page.
 Be sure to set the GOPATH environment variable to the root path of Go (most of the time it is in ~/go).
+Also the version of Go must support vendored dependencies (1.5+).

 Then run:
 ```